Open Now

 The p-trap is the curved section of the pipe that holds water every time you use your bathroom drain.

 The purpose of the p-trap is to prevent sewer gas from travelling up the pipeline and into your home.
-Gravity traps water in the p-trap and is a barrier against sewer gasses.
+Gravity traps water in the p-trap, a barrier against sewer gases.

-The p trap seals the drain’s opening, thus preventing nasty smells from entering your home through the pipes.
-However, it can be a prime place for sink clogs to build up because of the curve.
+The P trap seals the drain’s opening, thus preventing nasty smells from entering your home through the pipes.
+However, the curve can be a prime place for sink clogs to build up.

 There are two sections to a p-trap: the u-bend and the trap arm.
-These two curved sections of pipe allow your sink to be connected, ultimately, to the sewer line.
+These two curved pipe sections connect your sink to the sewer line.
 These can easily be replaced if you find them broken in your sink.

 Need a Plumbing Service?